What does Ruth mean?

 Ruth is a very prominent first name for females (#19 out of 4276, Top 1%) and also a very prominent surname for both adults and children (#2150 out of 150436, Top 1%).
 (2000 U.S. Census)

 Shown below is the baby name popularity of Ruth for girls.
-Ruth reached its highest rank of #5 in the U.S. during 1910-1919, and is at #315 currently.
+Ruth reached its highest rank of #5 in the U.S. in the 1910s, and is at #315 currently.
 (2014 Birth Statistics)

 Prominent varying forms of Ruth (#315 a year ago) listed in the Top 1000 are Ruthann, Ruthe and Ruthie.
 Usage of these girl names reached its most widespread during 1940-1949 (usage of 0.5033%) and has become much less since (usage 0.1713%, ▼66%), with the forms Ruth, Ruthann, Ruthe and Ruthie becoming less stylish.
 Shown below is a comparison of the popularity of Ruth and affiliated names.
 (2014 Birth Statistics)